andrebaldo/python-vue-spa-boilerplate/README.md

-# Basic boilerpate, Python backend, Vue.js frontend
+# Basic boilerpate Register, Login and Logout.
+Python Backend and Vue.js Frontend

-A SPA app with frontend made using Vue.js and backend in Python 3.
+A SPA app with frontend made using Vue.js and backend in Python 3.8.
+This app has only 3 functions
+* Register - A component to register a new user
+* Login - A component to authenticate and generate a JWT for the user session
+* Logout - To invalidate the user session.

 ## Getting Started